What a nurse is

 - promoting natural childbirth and identifying complications for the woman and her baby

-- consulting with other health professionals and referring to medical care or other appropriate assistance when required
+- consulting with other health professionals and referring to medical care or other health professions when required

 - implementing emergency measures.

-An endorsed midwife has done additional training and can prescribe certain medications.
+An endorsed midwife has done extra training and can prescribe certain medications.

 To become an endorsed midwife, a registered midwife must: